34 Beautiful Native Plants for Texas Gardens

 If you live in a slightly cooler climate zone, start seeds indoors before the last frost and plant seedlings outside in the springtime to grow as annuals.
 This plant grows well in full sun, but also does okay with partial shade.

 Mealycup sage blooms from late spring until the first frost.
-This plant forms large bushy clusters of vegetation that is aromatic when crushed.
-Deer and rabbits don’t bother this plant, but butterflies and hummingbirds will be drawn to the large, showy, purple flower spikes.
+This plant forms large bushy clusters of vegetation that are aromatic when crushed.
+Deer and rabbits don’t bother these Texas native plants, but butterflies and hummingbirds will be drawn to the large, showy, purple flower spikes.

 Narrow-leaf Coneflower